raynaldipratama/geospatial_data_visualization/README.md

 # Geospatial Data Visualization

-This repository contains several portfolios created for personal documentation and demo purpose as part of a self-taught data science learning journey, presented in **R Markdown** or **Jupyter Notebook**.
+This repository contains several portfolios created for personal documentation and demo purpose as part of a self-taught data science learning process, presented in **R Markdown** or **Jupyter Notebook**.
 Additional portfolio(s) will be added later once it is available.

 ## Contents